paddyohanlon/remote-manifesto/_posts/2013-11-09-genetics-talent-skill-and-natural-fitness.markdown

 I remember vividly the last time I heard this.
 At a networking event, during a presentation given by sports supplement company, who were advising a healthy diet and regular exercise as part of their diet.

 It turned out one meeting attendee regularly runs Iron Man triathlon’s.
 It’s his hobby, he loves them.
-Another then commented that this athlete was naturally fit, as was a neigbour who could run 5km with ease.
+Another then commented that this athlete was naturally fit, as was a neighbour who could run 5km with ease.

 Whatever slight genetic health advantage one might have, to believe in natural fitness is to believe that you are either naturally fit, or naturally unfit.
 The athlete trains for triathlons and probably eats well.
 Those events demand attention to nutrition or the body will not perform.
-The same, I imagine, is true for the doubters neighbour.
+The same, I imagine, is true for the doubter’s neighbour.
 She probably exercises somewhat and eats relatively well.

 It’s highly unlikely that the gentlemen who implied running 5km was too much for him, has very similar physical activity and eating habits as the triathlete or neighbour, but that he is the victim of some genetic injustice that makes him naturally unheathly.